pha3l/aws-sam-lab-documentation/book/api/project_setup.md

 # Project Setup
-Let's get this party started.
 Begin by creating a new folder for the backend API project:
 ```bash
 $ mkdir poll-app-api
 $ cd poll-app-api